 - What is communism?
 How are communism and these other ideologies similar, and how are they different?

 5. As needed, help students to understand that these political ideas are complex.
 While the government of a country such as the United States is founded on the principles of capitalism, some elements of socialism have also appeared in American domestic policy, such as welfare, social security, police and fire departments, and public education.

-1. Play audio clip of the Hip Hop group Public Enemy performing “Fight the Power,” a song released in 1989.
+1. Play audio clip of the Hip Hop group Public Enemy performing “,” a song released in 1989.
 As they listen, students should write down any words that reflect the tone of the song.

-2. Next, play a clip of Folk singer Pete Seeger performing “If I Had a Hammer,” a song he originally recorded in 1949 and performed here in 1963.
+2. Next, play a clip of Folk singer Pete Seeger performing “,” a song he originally recorded in 1949 and performed here in 1963.
 Once again, students should write down any words that reflect the tone of the song.

 3. Discuss as a class:

-1. Play montage of clips from The Challenge of Ideas, a film about the Cold War and the ideological battle between the U.S. and the Soviet Union.
+1. Play montage of clips from , a film about the Cold War and the ideological battle between the U.S. and the Soviet Union.
 Students should take notes on how the film depicts life in the United States versus life in the Soviet Union, and any ideological differences between the two nations.

 Discuss as a class: